 - What’s the most awkward situation you went through?

 I’m not sure if it’s the most awkward, but one situation comes to mind.

 Before band practice one day in college, I let my friend leave his stuff in my room.
 He was a commuter, you know?
 It was easier for him to leave his stuff in a dorm rather than walk back and forth to his car.
 I got that.
 Fine.

 But he decided to pass his phone over for me to read.
-He had messages of him talking to my best friend about liking me on it.
-But I wanted nothing to do with it.
+It had messages of him talking to my best friend about liking me on it.
+I wanted nothing to do with it.
 So, me telling him that “I like someone else” to get him off my back for the next ten minutes went swell.
 It was even better when I had to walk over to the football stadium with him too, which was about another twenty minutes of on and off awkward silence.